foxthefox/ioBroker.fritzdect/README.md

 ## Changelog
 ### 2.1.14
 * operationmode and hkrmode tracking also after commands
-* extended datapoints for blinds from Rollatron
+* extended datapoints for blinds from Rollotron

 ### 2.1.13
 * correction at group of switches (switchtype not recognized -> simpleonoff)